What is Hepatic Encephalopathy?

 Covert hepatic encephalopathy

-Symptoms are minimal and can go unnoticed, even by a doctor.
+Symptoms are minimal and can go unnoticed, even by a healthcare provider.

 overt Hepatic encephalopathy